SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ## How the tests run

-This section requires knowledge of the docassemble platform a bit, as well as GitHub actions, so be wary.
-We're hoping to improve this.

 Our tests require the user/developer to have a docassemble server on which they host these interviews (online forms) and at least one developer account.
+With our help, our users set up the tests to run when they commit new code or to run manually.
 When GitHub runs the tests, it does the following:

 1. Sets up on the docassemble server.
 In a given developer account:
    1. Creates a new interview for this particular branch of the repository.